 Wild-Animal Suffering Research and Animal Ethics are both small organizations for which a major goal is to build a field of research that will help tell us when and how it would be useful to intervene to reduce the suffering of animals in the wild.
 Wild animals are the largest population of animals there is, and we are currently severely limited in how we can help them because of our lack of understanding of how our actions would affect complex ecosystems—that is, when they would in fact be helpful, and when they would do as much or more harm than good.
 While I think we are a long way from knowing what works even on the initial problem of getting research done that will help us make decisions, I’m excited that both of these organizations are taking steps in such an important and potentially impactful direction.

 Food Empowerment Project, Encompass, and Afro-Vegan Society exemplify another type of capacity building that I believe our movement needs—expanding the possibilities of the movement by creating bridges to other movements, ensuring that people of many backgrounds are welcomed in the movement and treated well, and actually inviting in and building spaces for people who don’t fit the stereotypical image of an animal advocate.
 All of this work positions animal advocates to succeed in a world that is much more diverse than most segments of our movement.
 It’s also work that feels right on many levels, addressing not only our concern for nonhuman animals but also concerns over justice in our communities and the way we treat those around us.
-I think this last point makes this work that is not only important for growing our numbers, but for making the movement a sustainable place for current animal advocates to continue working in the long term, keeping their skill and enthusiasm in the movement.
+I think this last point makes this work not only important for growing our numbers, but for making the movement a sustainable place for current animal advocates to continue working in the long term, keeping their skill and enthusiasm in the movement.